maxveldink/activerecord-ejection_seat/README.md

 ## Usage

-Let's say you have an `ActiveRecord` model for a `User` with a string `name` column, an integer `age` column and a `role` enum column.
-Another way to express this would be a `User` type that is a simple, typed struct.
+Let's say you have an `ActiveRecord` model for a `User` with a string `name` column, an integer `age` column, a `role` enum column and a belongs to association with a `Location` model.
+Another way to express this would be a `User` type that is a simple, typed struct with other supporting structs.

 ```ruby
 module Types